The Moondrop Kanas Pro is a gorgeous-looking, highly comfortable, and great-sounding pair of earbuds. And that’s all it is.

 If this is enough for you, you won’t regret the purchase.
 However, if there are any extra features or accessories you like to have in your earbuds, know that the Kanas Pro has none of them.

-Founded in 2015, Moondrop is still a relatively new company, yet their products already enjoy great success.
+Founded in 2015, Moondrop is still a relatively new company, yet its products already enjoy great success.

 The Kanas Pro is arguably the most popular device put out by the company, as it has dominated the earbuds market in the 150-200$ range.